dmccuskey/DMC-Corona-Library/README.md

 * a Push button with optional text label
 * a Radio/Toggle button (on/off state) with optional text label
-* Toggle Group which allows either none or one selection of a group of buttons •* Radio Group which allows single selection of a group of buttons
+* Toggle Group which allows either none or one selection of a group of buttons
+* Radio Group which allows single selection of a group of buttons

 Documentation: http://docs.davidmccuskey.com/display/docs/dmc_buttons.lua

+_The code in this file is also great if you're looking for an example of multi-level class inheritance in Lua._

 ### dmc_utils.lua ###